Rigidity: Transmission Design Considerations

 Input-Transmission: Rigidity and Stiffness

-The Input-Transmission includes the power transmission components from the power source (usually a motor) to the cam.
+The Input-Transmission includes the power transmission components from the power source (usually from a VFD or Servomotor) to a cam-shaft.

 Most cams in industrial machines rotate and they are driven by rotating motors.
 Thus, the components are rotary, and they will have an angular deflection that is proportional to the applied torque (pulleys and sprockets of belts and chains are also rotary components).
 The simplest components are shafts, but these are often constructed with sections of different diameters.
-Shafts that are connected in series frequently have different diameters.
+Shafts that are connected to gears, sprockets, pulleys, and bearings have different diameters along their length.

 Shaft Rigidity